eclipse-kura/kura/docs/gateway-configuration/firewall-configuration.md

 Complete the **Port Forward Entry** form and click the **Apply** button for the desired port forwarding rules to take effect.

-The firewall rules related to the port forwarding section are stored in the *forward-kura-pf* custom chain of the filter table and in the *postrouting-kura-pf* and *prerouting-kura-pf* chains of the nat table.
+The firewall rules related to the port forwarding section are stored in the *forward-kura-pf* custom chain of the IPv4/IPv6 filter table and in the *postrouting-kura-pf* and *prerouting-kura-pf* chains of the IPv4/IPv6  nat table.

 ### Port Forwarding example

-This section describes an example of port forwarding rules.
+This section describes an example of port forwarding rules applied to the IPv4 case.
 The initial setup is described below.

 - A couple of RaspberryPi that shares the same LAN over Ethernet.